Verdatim25/Scripted-Lasers/README.md

 Attachable lasers can be seen in the details tab of the weapon and are highlighted when the weapon is hovered.
 Unforunately I cant put it on too many weapons because many guns in GAMMA that have side rails already have lasers on by default.

+## CREDITS:
+Demonized for his item details script
+Raven for his icon layers script
+Haruka for the bas laser toggle script (which i monkey patched)
+BAS team? for the laser models (i dont remember where i got them).
+You. for being the reason i make stuff!

 ## INSTALLATION:
 Install this mod via MO2, ideally put at end of load order, but it shouldn't matter.
 Made ONLY for GAMMA.
 I'll eventually make a dependencies list of mods for other modpacks / personal modlists.